Restaurants Williamsburg VA: 15 Most Romantic for Date Night

-Whether you are touring the Jamestown settlement with your sweetie or salivating over George Washington's favorite seafood.
-You'll genuinely always want to spend one more night in the Burg.
+Whether you are touring the Jamestown settlement with your sweetie or salivating over nice restaurants in Williamsburg VA, you’ll genuinely always want to spend one more night in the Colonial Capital.

 Hunker down with your honey in the quaint historic district.
 Or make unforgettable memories at a sophisticated resort close to romantic wineries.

 We have a diverse array of Williamsburg Hotels and Resorts to choose from.
 So book your lodgings stress-free, knowing you are always guaranteed our lowest rates.

 Make your Mon Cherie melt with lust when you surprise them with a reservation at Le Yaca.
 A special occasion establishment if there ever was one, the award-winning Le Yaca is often heralded as one of the more fancy restaurants in Williamsburg VA.
 High-quality ingredients, a world-class atmosphere, and French cuisine make Le Yaca a lovely choice for any occasion.

 Let the magic of the city of lights illuminate your meal.
 Meanwhile, dining atop white linen and candle-lit tables beneath swinging crystal chandeliers.
 Enjoy the show, as the open kitchen allows diners to view the master chefs at work.

 A bevy of French and American varietals grace their wine list, and diners can choose from a tasting menu, prix fixe, or a la carte menu options.